 Project Technical Evaluation comes directly from the policies, goals, and objectives of the currently adopted Metropolitan Transportation Plan (MTP), Metro Grow.
 The MTP references other core modal plans such as the Fargo-Moorhead Bicycle and Pedestrian Plan (2022), and the Transit Development Plan (2021).
 Within the MTP projects are prioritized based upon policy level direction, time frame, prioritization metrics derived from MTP goals and objectives, and need.
-The MTP prioritization metrics are used to score and rank projects, however are solely used to score and rank roadway expansion and other projects not prioritize roadway preservation and maintenance projects higher than roadway expansion projects: "preserving and maintaining the existing network takes a higher
+The MTP prioritization metrics are used to score and rank projects, however are solely used to score and rank roadway expansion and other projects not prioritized at the policy level.
+For example, one policy-level priority of the MTP is to prioritize roadway preservation and maintenance projects higher than roadway expansion projects: "preserving and maintaining the existing network takes a higher